-In the event two (2) Projects have the same adjusted competitive score, ADOH will reserve Tax Credits to the Project according to the following tiebreaker criteria:
+In the event two (2) Projects have the same adjusted competitive score in a Set-Aside or in the General Pool, ADOH will reserve Tax Credits to the Project according to the following tiebreaker criteria:

 First, to Applicants with the most efficient use of tax credits calculated by dividing the total tax credits requested (Form 3, Page 1) by the total number of LIHTC Units including any employee unit(s) included in Eligible Basis.
 (Total Units on Form 18 less Market Rate Units and any employee units that are not in Eligible Basis on Form 18).
-Second, to Applicants in order of the time the hard copy original Application was date stamped and received by ADOH.
+Second, to Applicants proposing newly constructed Units that are not a redevelopment of existing affordable housing in descending order from the largest number of new Units to the smallest number of new Units.
+(ADOH will consider the number of newly constructed Units in Projects with a mix of new and rehabilitated Units.)
+Third, to Applicants who have Project Based Rental Assistance in descending order from the greatest percentage of Units with Project Based Rental Assistance to the lowest percentage of Units with Project Based Rental Assistance.